Turmeric for Swelling: Research on Fluid Balance & Inflammatory Response

 Swelling, Inflammation & the Body’s Regulatory Processes

-Swelling often overlaps with inflammatory signaling.
-When the body activates immune and inflammatory pathways, fluid shifts may occur in surrounding tissues.
-Researchers examine curcumin for its potential influence on:
+Swelling often occurs alongside inflammatory signaling.
+When the body activates immune pathways, fluid shifts may occur within surrounding tissues.

 - Inflammatory enzymes and proteins